imApoorva36/Sanjee_IRIS_Rec23_221IT059_Django/README.md

 <br>

 #### This is a project done for the recruitment of IRIS Web team.
 I have choosen the 1st task i.e Career Development Module.
-Here is the deatiled report of this project.
+Here is the detailed report of this project.
 <br>

 ### Video Recordings of the project.
 https://drive.google.com/drive/folders/1SzOOmXtxMVB43iVEcOy6--zfimJMzExF?usp=sharing
+In the above google drive there are 8 videos :
+1. Video on the Overview of the whole application.
+2. User registration video.
+3. How different access can be given to different users by Admin.
+4. How Admins can see all the applications.
+5. How Admins can add company and posts.
+6. How the poc of a company can edit the details of that company.
+7. ***Security of the application from backend***
+8. How a student can apply for a company.
 <br>

 ### Installation instructions to set up the project from scratch :